detectivekaktus/bridgewatcher/README.md

 Use the **cities** menu to select the cities where you want to know the price.
 This include the black market.

 ### Craft items and refine materials
-Use `/craft` to specify an item you want to create for the world of Albion Online.
+Use `/craft` and specify an item you want to create for the world of Albion Online.

 After calling this command, you'll get a similar menu to the `/price` command where you can choose the city where you are crafting the item and the city where you sell it.
 Initially, the ctafting city is set to the city with a crafting bonus, and the sell city is set to the city with the highest price for the item.